 - Soil School - held annually in April, cosponsored by local SWCDs.

-- Stormwater for Challenging Sites workshop series (SW Watershed Resource Center, West Multnomah SWCD)
+- Stormwater Stars workshop series (Watershed Resource Center, West Multnomah SWCD)

 - Weed Watchers training (West Multnomah SWCD, Bureau of Environmental Services, & others)

-List of grant opportunities open to local landowners and/or stewardship groups.
+List of grant opportunities open to local landowners and/or stewardship groups (click link above).

 - Metro has a multitude of gardening resources: